 19. Glasnevin Cemetery Museum

 The 1.5 million people buried in the Glasnevin Cemetery and their artistically designed graves are there for you to search the lineage of old Irish people.
-A walking tour of the can be a great venture for tourists.
+A walking tour can be a great venture for tourists.

 20. Donegal County Museum